Drone Laws in Missouri (2023)

 This ordinance requires drone operators to have liability insurance and to obtain a permit from Jackson County before operating a drone within any Jackson County park.
 Additionally, any person operating a radio-controlled aircraft within designated areas in Jackson County parks shall prominently display on the transmitter at all times frequency flags and channel numbers.
 Also, no person shall operate any radio-controlled flying device with a sound level in excess of 98 decibels on a weighted scale when measured from a distance of 50 or more feet.

 Looking to get in more practice flying your drone?
-In addition to taking a drone flight training class with one of our trained instructors, you can also scout out safe and legal places to fly on your own using our guide to the Best Places to Fly a Drone in St. Louis, MO.
+You can also scout out safe and legal places to fly using our guide to the Best Places to Fly a Drone in St. Louis.

 Want to get a feel for the kind of footage you could get flying a drone in Missouri?
 Here you go: